Mike Wozniak: Television

-Wozniak's first major role in television came when he was cast in the series Man Down in 2013 alongside Greg Davies, who created and starred in the show.
+Wozniak's first major role in television came when he was cast in the series Man Down in 2013, alongside Greg Davies, who created and starred in the show.
 He played strait-laced financial adviser Brian, a friend of Davies' character.

 In 2015, he wrote physical comedy Ruby Robinson for Sky Arts.
 It starred Kim Cattrall and a troupe of acrobats.

 Wozniak appeared and came second in series 11 of Taskmaster, which started broadcast in March 2021.
 He has a long history with Taskmaster, having won the original Edinburgh Fringe version of the show in 2010.
+In 2024, he was the assistant to Taskmaster Rose Matafeo in Junior Taskmaster.

+In April 2023, he appeared on The Great Celebrity Bake Off as part of Channel 4's Stand Up to Cancer fundraiser.

 Film

 In 2016, Wozniak played the role of Josh in Alice Lowe's Prevenge.

 Wozniak made his directorial debut with a dramedy entitled Sump, released in 2017 and screened at various film festivals.
 The film has a 14 minute run time and features a character named Sally, played by Jeany Spark, whose husband is trapped in a cave with others.

-In 2022 Wozniak played the alien Gordan in the science fiction comedy film We Are Not Alone.
+In 2022, Wozniak played the alien Gordan in the science fiction comedy film We Are Not Alone.

 Podcasts

 On his St. Elwick's Neighbourhood Association Newsletter Podcast, Wozniak plays the role of host Malcolm Durridge.
 The show focuses on the neighbourhood association newsletter of St Elwick's, a fictional ward of Exeter, forced through budgetary cuts to change from a printed edition to the "cheapest alternative": a podcast.

-Wozniak also appears frequently in different roles on the Beef And Dairy Network Podcast.
+Wozniak also appears frequently in different roles on the Beef and Dairy Network Podcast, ten episodes of which were broadcast on BBC Radio 4 in 2017-2018.

-In 2021, he started Three Bean Salad Podcast with Henry Paker and Benjamin Partridge.
+In 2021, he started Three Bean Salad with Henry Paker and Benjamin Partridge.
+In March 2024, it won the Best Comedy Podcast at the Chortle Awards.

 Radio

-Wozniak has appeared frequently in Tim Key's Late-Night Poetry Programme as a character called Jiffy, notably in the episodes "Accountancy" and "Cuisine".
-The show is an anarchic comedy series where Tim Key plans to recite poetry above the Norwegian fjords.
+Wozniak has appeared frequently in Tim Key's Poetry Programme as a character called Jiffy, notably in the episodes "Accountancy" and "Cuisine".

+In 2024, he presented the pilot of the BBC Radio 4 improv comedy Wing It!
+The series was commissioned but with Alasdair Beckett-King hosting.